 - Home directories are automounted onto /home from the NAS that belongs to your research group

-- Data directories are automounted in /share/DATASERVER/export, where DATASERVER is the NFS server where your research data lived before being brought into the cluster.
+- Data directories are automounted in /share/DATASERVER/export, where DATASERVER is the NFS server where your research data is stored

 - Scratch directories reside in /scratch.